Dwight Howard's Success and Achievements in Timeline

 On January 31, 2012, Dwight Howard was honored as one of the 35 greatest McDonald's All-Americans.

-On January 18, 2016, in an overtime loss to the Los Angeles Clippers, Dwight Howard scored 36 points and tied a career high with 26 rebounds.
+On January 18, 2016, in an overtime loss to the Los Angeles Clippers, Dwight Howard scored 36 points and tied a career-high with 26 rebounds, achieving his 10th consecutive double-double.

-In 2020, Dwight Howard won the NBA Finals while playing with the Los Angeles Lakers.
+In 2020, Dwight Howard won an NBA championship as a member of the Los Angeles Lakers.

-In February 2023, Dwight Howard was named an All-Star for the T1 League, was named All-Star Game Most Famous Player, and selected to participate in the Three-Point Contest.
+In February 2023, Dwight Howard was named an All-Star for the T1 League and the All-Star Game Most Famous Player, and was also selected to participate in the Three-Point Contest.

 May 10, 2023: Selected to the T1 League All-Defensive First Team